nemequ/portable-snippets/builtin/README.md

 Creating implementations of one compiler's builtins using builtins from another is probably your best bet to improve performance.
-Another useful possibility is using architecure-specific builtins, or even embedded assembly, when they are available.
+Another useful possibility is using architecture-specific builtins, or even embedded assembly, when they are available.

 ### Architecture-specific builtins